-Lighting Design A1 (Elective)
+11.8431 Lighting Design A1 (Elective)

-Factors influencing the design of the visual field, the eye and vision, visual performance, apparent brightness and the concept of luminance design, light source colour and colour rendering, glare evaluation and control, modelling, scalar and vector illumination.
+Factors influencing the design of the visual field, the eye and vision, visual performance, apparent brightness and the concept of luminance design, light production and colour rendering, glare evaluation and control, modelling, scalar and vector illuminance.
+Appraisal sessions.

-Lighting Design A2 (Elective)
+11.8432 Lighting Design A2 (Elective)

-Practical aspects of lighting equipment and design, methods of light control, construction of fittings and auxiliaries, classification of light distribution, lighting systems including integration of light fittings, maintenance and economics, and exterior lighting design.
+Practical aspects of lighting equipment and design, methods of light control, design and construction of fittings, classification of light distribution, lighting systems including integration of light fittings, maintenance and economics, exterior lighting design and photometry.

-Lighting Design B1 (Elective)
+11.8441 Lighting Design B1 (Elective)